 The Black Forest is popular with German holiday-goers and tourists looking for serious R&R, clean air, cuckoo clocks, countless hiking possibilities, and chocolate cakes layered with cherries and drenched in schnapps.
 The forest stretches in a hilly 100-mile range along Germany's southwestern border with France.
 The region got its name because its forests are so thick the locals called them "black."

 Tooling around by car, you get a feeling the area is steeped in tradition.
-That feeling is confirmed and explained at the Black Forest Open-Air Museum in Gutach.
+That feeling is confirmed and explained at the Black Forest Open-Air Museum (a.k.a. the Vogtsbauernhof) in Gutach.
 Built around a grand old farmhouse, the museum makes folk life vivid, using its collection of antique farms as racks upon which to hang artifacts illustrating otherwise long-gone lifestyles.
 Here you'll learn why and how the farmers with little to do during the long winters were absolutely cuckoo for clock-making.

 With its clock-making heritage, it's no wonder this region has what I consider Europe's best clock museum.
 The German Clock Museum in Furtwangen is more than a chorus of cuckoo clocks; it traces the development of clocks from the Dark Ages to the space age.